m0n0368291/GCStat/README.md

 - [x] give a short report of analyses for a given time frame
 - [x] output a plot for all sample analyses in a given time frame
 - [x] output a plot for all sample analyses in i given time frame grouped by day of week
-- [ ] histogram for injections per day
+- [x] histogram for injections per day
-- [ ] total time spent 'inrun'
-- [ ] average time spent 'inrun' per day / total workload per day *and possibly more*

 ## Notes & Help